 PUPA: 22--28mm.
 Light to dark brown, noticeably dorso-ventrally flattened, and 'comma'-shaped.
 Formed in a coarse, thin-walled, pear-shaped, double, unsealed brown cocoon low down amongst the hostplant, often at ground-level.

-In southern Germany (Bavaria) and northern Austria this species overlaps with Saturnia pavonia pavonia to a small degree, producing a limited hybrid zone.
+In Italy and Austria this species overlaps with Saturnia pavonia pavonia to a small degree, producing a limited hybrid/suture zone.

 Extra-limital range.
 None.